I-brohim/dori_qidiruv/README.md

 # Dorilar qidiruvi

-A modern web application for searching and browsing medicines registered in Uzbekistan.
+A web application for searching and browsing medicines registered in Uzbekistan.
 Built with Copilot, Next.js, TypeScript, and Tailwind CSS.

 The application uses official data from t.me/uzpharmcontrol and t.me/ssvuz